Obviously Five Believers

 I move a little closer.

-“Yes I do”, she replies.
-“He’s an American folk musician”.
+“Yes I do”, she replies, “He’s an American folk musician”.

 She looks so healthy and young.
 I’m sure she plays Blowing In The Wind on a guitar made in Japan when the nights gets cold and lonely, singing with a voice that can melt the snow.
 There’s a candle burning on the window frame.
-A cup of hot, herbal tea on the floor beside the big, brass bed where she sits in a tight t-shirt, guitar in her lap, blue eyes staring sad and longingly into the Swedish night.
+A cup of hot, herbal tea on the floor beside the big, brass bed where she sits in a tight t-shirt, guitar in her lap, blue eyes staring into the lonely Swedish night.

 “And you came all the way from Norway to see him?”